noahehall/theBookOfNoah/0current/aws/0networking.md

   - e.g. specify your own DNS servers
   - a VPC can only have 1 DHCP option set

+### default VPC

+- components
+  - vpc cidr block: `172.31.0.0/16` 65k ips
+    - for all default vpcs in all regions
+  - creates a subnet in each availability zone in its each region
+    - has a cidr of `/20` 4k usable ips
+  - internet gateway
+  - route table:
+    - single rule that sends all outband traffic to the internet gateway
+  - security group:
+  - network ACL: allows all in/out traffic

+- use cases: where all ec2 instances get dumped if they arent assigned to a vpc

 ## route 53

 - dns & traffic flow management
+- name address resolution: nirv.ai > 123.123.123.123

+- DNS failover: can detect website outage and redirect requests to a different IP
+  - sends people to regionA, when it detects traffic failure, it can reroute to regionB

+- global traffic management: create traffic policies that optimize network flow
+  - weighted round robin: i.e send 60% of traffic to regionA, and 40% to regionB
+  - latency-base routing: each DNS query will take the originating IP into account, compare the latency to available regions, and direct traffic to the one with the lowest latency
+  - geolocation (geo dns) routing: route traffic to regions based on the originating IP
+    - you have to configure a `default record resource set`
+    - e.g. make application inaccessible from a specific country.

+- private DNS for within AWS VPC
+- cloudfront as the zone apex within route53
+  - zone apex: a root domain (e.g. www.mycompany.com)
+- s3 as the zone apex
+- ELB as the zone apex
+  - route53 will handle the health checks for each instance behind the ELB